platecms/plate-api-docs/source/includes/_attachments.md

 }
 ```

-This endpoint updates a site.
+This endpoint updates an attachment.

 #### HTTP Request